Bulgaria in the Eurovision Song Contest 2011: Competing entries

 A 55-member committee consisting of composers, poets, producers, performers, music educators, members of the media and advertising agencies, titled Academy, each received questionnaires to propose up to three performers for the national final.
 BNT also opened a submission period on 17 January 2011 for artists and songwriters to submit their entries until 9 February 2011.
 Songs were required to contain partial Bulgarian involvement.
 On 14 February 2011, the twenty-three artists and songs selected for the competition were announced.
-Ten of the entries came from the ten most nominated artists of the Academy, while the remaining thirteen entries were selected by the Academy from 19 entries received through the open submission.
+Thirteen of the entries came from the thirteen most nominated artists of the Academy, while the remaining ten entries were selected by the Academy from 19 entries received through the open submission.
 On 18 February 2011, the songs "Boogie Man" performed by Sunrise featuring All Access Project, "Wolf's Song" performed by Svetozar Hristov, "Believe" performed by Vessy and "Like a Fairytale" performed by Zhan Sheitanov were withdrawn from the competition.